seetarampatel/math-master/README.md

 The app is made in Kotlin and Firebase using android studio.

-The app contains four main things. <br />
+The app contains these main features/screens. <br />
 (1) Main Page - Links that send you on various pages <br />
 (2) About Activity - Contains the developer information and link for map <br />
 (3) Map Activity - Display the location of the Barrie in the map <br />